KDE/ghostwriter/README.md

 Unfortunately, since I do not own a Mac computer, I cannot reasonably create a Mac version of this application.
 However, if you happen to be a Mac user yourself and have the knowledge, you can build the source code on your Mac.
 Theoretically, it should work;  but you may run into some bugs since *ghostwriter* is untested on this platform.

 If you are willing to test *ghostwriter* on Mac OS X and provide bug fixes through GitHub, your help would be very much appreciated.
 Should you choose to do so, you will want to use Qt 5 rather than 4.8, since certain QGraphicsEffects may not work on 4.8 on Mac OS X, whereas there is hope that they will on version 5, based on the documentation.
-Spell-checking with Hunspell and Voikko will need careful testing as well.
+Spell checking with Hunspell and Voikko will need careful testing as well.
 You may wish to consult the source code for [FocusWriter](http://gottcode.org/focuswriter/) to get the latest patches, since *ghostwriter* reused and modified it.

 Finally, I based *ghostwriter's* packaging structure off of FocusWriter, including for Mac OS X, to give you a head start.
 You will want to once again look at FocusWriter's .pro file and resource files to ensure everything is in place within *ghostwriter* for a successful OS X build and installation.